How To Create A Phishing Website In 10 Steps

 This is arguably the most important component of creating a phishing website.
 When choosing a website to clone, you need to choose one that is in use by your target(s).
 This could be a global service such as Microsoft 365 or Gmail, which most businesses around the world use, or something more personalized such as a Password Manager, Bank, or another service the target(s) may be using.

 Now it's time for what we're all here for!
-Let's walk through the website cloning process.
+Let's walk through the website creation process.

 Step 1.
 Identify The Login Page.